open-pipetting/pipettingbot-prototyping/README.md

 pipettingbot-prototyping
 ========================

-Steps for prototying a pippetingbot
+Steps for prototying a pipettingbot